nus-cs2103/website-base/admin/exams.md

 :bulb: **Write the answer in the exam paper as well** as marking it in the OCR form. %%&nbsp;Reason: It will reduce the chance of missing a question.
 Furthermore, in case you missed a question, it will help you correct the OCR form quickly.%%

-Note: We have tried to **avoid deliberately misleading/tricky questions**.
+:bulb: We have tried to **avoid deliberately misleading/tricky questions**.
 If a question seems to take a very long time to figure out, you are probably over-thinking it.

 ## Final Exam: Part 2 (Essay)